Learning about Native American Nations, First Nations, or Indigenous Peoples of the Americas

 The following online tools provide guidance for engaging in respectful discussions and activities:

-- American Indians in Children’s Literature Tips for Teachers from Debbie Reese (download the tips PDF)
+- American Indians in Children’s Literature Tips for Teachers from Dr. Debbie Reese (download the tips PDF)

 - National Congress of American Indians: Tribal Nations and the United States (download the helpful PDF)